hdelzein/ObjectDetectio_Project/README.md

 <img src="DataImages/ten_one.png" width="1000">

 ### Data Augmentation Analysis

+The execution of the Explore augmentations.ipynb notebook showed two images inside of the notebook.
+I modified the noteboo and the config file to plot four augmented images.
+These images from the left to the right is "Horizantol Flip", "Crop Image", "Adjust Brightness", and "Adjust Contrast".
+Something that would have been very usefull is the ability to plot the original image next to its augmented image to visualize the effect that is made on the images.

 <img src="augImages/flipHorizantal.png" width="150" title = "Horizantol Flip"> <img src="augImages/cropImage.png" width="150" title = "Crop Image">
 <img src="augImages/adjustBright.png" width="150" title = "Adjust Brightness"> <img src="augImages/adjustContrast.png" width="150" title = "Adjust Contrast">